VolkaneicFox/IWH-Research/README.md

 [DATA_FILE]AMR_coords: The labour market regions in DE with their capital/major city and the respective geo-coordinates

-[DATA_FILE]stations91v2.csv: The directory of stations with the station ID and coordinates of every station.
+[DATA_FILE]stations91v2.csv: The directory of weather stations with the station ID and coordinates of every weather station.

-[DATA_FILE]Stations_AMR.csv: The directory of stations mapped to the respective AMR with key and AMR name
+[DATA_FILE]Stations_AMR.csv: The directory of weather stations mapped to the respective AMR with key and AMR name

-The stations are matched via location proximity to the major city in each AMR and then the AMR_key is assigned to each station.
+The weather stations are matched via location proximity to the major city in each AMR and then the AMR_key is assigned to each weather station.

 ------------------------------------------------------------------------------------------------------------------------
 MethodologyV1: